povik/fold/docs/QuickStart.md

 In the function, we can access the `wm` variable from above since it was declared at the top scope, so the variable is visible within the function (and any other function).
 The function has a single return value represented by the variable `rdata` to which we assign in the function body if we are doing reads (argument `we` being zero).
 Function's arguments and return values are both held in implicit immutable variables tied to the function's scope.

-Now let's write the main loop interpreting the RISC-V instructions.
-First we define the register file (`regs`) and program counter (`pc`), then in a loop we fetch the instruction at the memory position pointed to by the program counter, and we decode some fields out of the instruction.
+Now let's start writing the main loop interpreting the RISC-V instructions.
+First we define the register file (`regs`) and program counter (`pc`), then in the body of an infinite loop we fetch the instruction at the memory position pointed to by the program counter, and we decode some fields out of the instruction.

 ```
 var regs [16, 32] mut;